anwarMZ/CoMW/Readme.md

 Anwar MZ, Lanzen A, Bang-Andreasen T, and Jacobsen CS.
 To assemble or not to resemble – benchmarking of metatranscriptomic practices and a validated Comparative Metatranscriptomics Workflow (CoMW), _GigaScience_,[Under Review]

-For queries use issues or contact : mzanwar@envs.au.dk
+For queries or issues please contact : mzanwar@envs.au.dk

 # Installation